-6. Use Skrill (formerly Moneybookers) or Paypal to deposit or withdraw.
+6. Use Skrill or PayPal to Deposit or Withdraw

-No article on this subject would be complete without a plug for Pinnacle Sports.
+No article on this subject would be complete without a plug for Pinnacle.
 This bookie is a punter's dream.
 They offer great odds, openly welcome arbers, and, as far as I’m aware, have never closed down a soul.

 I developed SkewTrader Pro effectively to 'widen the gap' between the back and lay sides of the arb, thereby allowing you to make enhanced profits at lower stakes.
-It comes with super-fast trading support screens, to help you get more value from modest trades.
-Find out more about it here.
+It comes with plenty of strategy options to help you get more value from modest trades.

 Having an account closed can happen to any of us (sometimes the bookies simply do random things!) but it usually isn't inevitable.
 You simply need to plan ahead to minimise the chance of it happening.